dv-dev-6000/DM_Helper/README.md

 # DM Helper
 <div align="justify"> This android application was designed as a tool to aid Game Masters in running table top role playing games.
-The app was prototyped with figma and developed in Android Studio using Java and SQLite. the main aim of the project was to create a user friendly and uncomplicated mobile app featuring tools which can be useful to players of TTRPGs such as Dungeons and Dragons.
+The app was prototyped with Figma and developed in Android Studio using Java and SQLite. the main aim of the project was to create a user friendly and uncomplicated mobile app featuring tools which can be useful to players of TTRPGs such as Dungeons and Dragons.

 ## Features
 ### Dice Roller
 * Selection of 7 classic dice types
 * Roll multiple dice
 * Add positive or negative modifiers
-* Automatically rool with advantage or disadvantage
+* Automatically roll with advantage or disadvantage

 ### Initiative Tracker
 * Add and remove entities